Esophageal cancer: Squamous-cell carcinoma

-The two major risk factors for esophageal squamous-cell carcinoma are tobacco (smoking or chewing) and alcohol.
-The combination of tobacco and alcohol has a strong synergistic effect.
+The two major risk factors for esophageal squamous-cell carcinoma are consumption of alcoholic beverages, and using tobacco (smoking or chewing).
+The combination of tobacco and alcohol has a strong synergistic effect, which raises risks compared to either substance alone.
 Some data suggest that about half of all cases are due to tobacco and about one-third to alcohol, while over three-quarters of the cases in men are due to the combination of smoking and heavy drinking.
 Risks associated with alcohol appear to be linked to its aldehyde metabolite and to mutations in certain related enzymes.
 Such metabolic variants are relatively common in Asia.

 Other relevant risk factors include regular consumption of very hot drinks (over 65 °C or 149 °F) and ingestion of caustic substances.
 High levels of dietary exposure to nitrosamines (chemical compounds found both in tobacco smoke and certain foodstuffs) also appear to be a relevant risk factor.
 Unfavorable dietary patterns seem to involve exposure to nitrosamines through processed and barbecued meats, pickled vegetables, etc., and a low intake of fresh foods.
 Other associated factors include nutritional deficiencies, low socioeconomic status, and poor oral hygiene.
 Chewing betel nut (areca) is an important risk factor in Asia.

 Physical trauma may increase the risk.
 This may include the drinking of very hot drinks.